xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-04-05-witchskull-and-smoke-witch-at-medusa.md

 ![poster](/images/witchskullmedusaposter2.jpg)

 Zi and I made it to the bar in the later half of the hour, but in time to catch both bands.
-Starting at 8:00, local Geelong four-piece Smoke Witch played their set first, a doomy, groovy stoner rock performance. go to bar, smoke witch play first
+Starting at 8:00, local Geelong four-piece Smoke Witch played their set first, a doomy, groove-heavy stoner rock performance.
+Their immersive and textural sound featured a deep and gritty bass which covered most of the songs' melody, while the thin yet crushing guitar tone cut through the mix to contribute to a thick soundscape, almost reminiscent of howling wind.
-<br><br>
-smoke withc. guitar tone awesome thin and crushing and like uhh soundscape sounded like wind howling

 <div class="gallery">
    <a href="/images/smokewitch4.JPG">